VTwin90/VGAME/TESTING.md

 * TC010
 * TC011

-> As a user I want to be able to upload a game.
+> As a user, I want to be able to upload a game.

 Tests Covering story:
 * TC013
 * TC015

-> As a user I want to have ease of access to any games that I have already uploaded.
+> As a user, I want to have ease of access to any games that I have already uploaded.

 Tests Covering story:
 * TC015

-> As a user I want to be able to edit or delete any games that I have already uploaded.
+> As a user, I want to be able to edit or delete any games that I have already uploaded.

 Tests Covering story:
 * TC010
 * TC015

-> As a user I want to be able to contact the site owner.
+> As a user, I want to be able to contact the site owner.

 Tests Covering story:
 * TC009